Pavel Kroupa: Biography and career

-After the 1968 failure of Prague spring, Kroupa's family fled from Czechoslovakia losing all possessions; as a consequence Kroupa grew up in Germany and South Africa.
+After the 1968 failure of Prague Spring, Kroupa's family fled from Czechoslovakia leaving all possessions behind; as a consequence Kroupa grew up in Germany and South Africa.
 He acquired in 1983 his Abitur final exams in Göttingen and afterwards studied physics at The University of Western Australia in Perth.
 In 1988 he won the Isaac Newton scholarship at the University of Cambridge and in 1992 the senior Rouse Ball research scholarship at Trinity College, Cambridge and attained a doctorate in England in 1992 with a dissertation on the distribution of low mass stars in the Milky Way.
 Afterwards Kroupa worked until 2000 in astronomical research groups at Heidelberg University and at the Max Planck Institute for Astronomy, before he went to the University of Kiel and earned his Habilitation there.
 He was awarded a Heisenberg Fellowship in 2002.
 In April 2004 he was appointed to the observatory of the University of Bonn, which is today a department of the Argelander Institute for Astronomy.
 He was honoured in 2007 by a Swinburne University Visiting Professorship in Melbourne and by a Leverhulme Trust Visiting Professorship at the University of Sheffield.

 Kroupa leads the research group on stellar populations and stellar dynamics at the University of Bonn.
 His research work began in 1987 in Australia with an investigation of Proxima Centauri.
 Kroupa is well known for his work for the distribution of stellar masses.
 In Cambridge in 1990–1992 by means of observational data on star counts and on binary stars and with detailed computations of stellar structure with Christopher A. Tout and Gerard F. Gilmore he deduced the contemporary, generally used canonical IMF (initial mass function), which describes the distribution of the star masses at their birth.
 In 2004 in Kiel together with Carsten Weidner he suggested the existence of a physical maximum star mass of approximately 150 solar masses.
 In Heidelberg he presented the first stellar-dynamic computations in 1993–1995 of star clusters, in which all stars are born as binary stars.
 He thus solved the problem that field populations have a significantly lower double star rate than star formation areas, because the binary stars are broken up as the star clusters evolve and disperse.
 He mathematically formulated and applied a theory of the evolution of binary stars (eigenevolution), created the method of dynamic population synthesis, and predicted the existence of binary stars forbidden by previous theory (forbidden binaries).
 He suggested in co-operation with Ingo Thies and Christian Theis in 2003–2004 in Kiel that brown dwarves and extrasolar planetary systems can develop in circumstellar disks due to passing stars which disturb the disks.
-Our Solar System is likely to have been shaped by such events.
+The Solar System is likely to have been shaped by such events.